mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

              early stage of definition and implementation.
 Not all options may be supported and/or consistent at the moment.

-.. warning:: The input workspace must be converted into a focussed file
+.. warning:: The input workspace must be converted into a focused file
 			 first.
 The steps to complete this are found here: :ref:`focus-Engineering_Diffraction-ref`

 The Fitting tab provides a graphical interface which fits an expected